OpenAI Agent + Query Engine Experimental Cookbook¶

 If you're opening this Notebook on colab, you will probably need to install LlamaIndex 🦙.

-%pip install llama-index-agent-openai
+%pip install llama-index

 %pip install llama-index-llms-openai